JaneTran864/IT-Code-Fair-Coding/README.md

 ## **Why This Exists**

-> **"I want my computer to recognize *my* gestures — like waving, clapping, or sign language — without being a programmer."**
+> **"I want my computer to recognise *my* gestures — like waving, clapping, or sign language — without being a programmer."**

 **Gesture Trainer** makes this possible.